gravbox/gFile/README.md

     FileUtilities.WipeFile(plainFile2);
 }
 ```
+## File Management Library
 The engine is very simple and does not provide the necessary key management facilities.
 There is an additional FileManager component that provide the key and file management abilities for a working file storage system.
 It uses SQL Server to manage keys, tenants, containers, and files.
 There is a database installer included that will create a SQL database.
-The FileManager library can be included in your project to save and retieve encrytped files.
+The FileManager library can be included in your project to save and retrieve encrypted files.

 ```csharp
 //Create the manager object